-- click on the property Configuration in the group General - ▶ now the dialog for the configuration of the driver opens. - select the Settings tab
+- ▶ click on the property Configuration in the group General - ▶ now the dialog for the configuration of the driver opens.

+► select the Settings tab

 Parameters Description Communication parameter Maximum block size Defines the maximum number of registers that can be queried or written using a data telegram.
 The configured value applies for both read and write requests.
 If you configure a value bigger than 100, a maximum number of 100 registers will be used for write requests.
 Allowed value range: 1 - 125.
-Grouping connections to PLCs with the same IP address Active: Connections with the same IP address and port number will be grouped.
-If you want to establish only one TCP connection to a gateway, activate this option.
+Offset 1 Active: The driver subtracts 1 when the variable addresses (coils, register) are sent and adds 1 when they are received.
+Affects the addressing of all variables.
+Grouping connections to PLCs with the same IP address Active: Connections with the same IP address and port number will be grouped. addless If you want to establish only one TCP connection to a gateway, activate this option.
 Byte sequence for DWORD Defines the sequence of lower-value and higher-value words for double word objects (DINT/UDINT).
 You can choose between Motorola (Big-Endian) and Intel (Little-Endian).
 Motorola Format (Big- Endian Active: DWORD ordering in accordance with Motorola format.
 Intel Format (Little- Endian) Active: DWORD ordering in accordance with Intel format.
 Byte sequence FLOAT Defines the sequence of lower-value and higher-value words for FLOAT objects (REAL).
 You can choose between Modbus Standard (Big-Endian) and HB-Controller (Little-Endian).
 Modbus Standard (Big- Endian) Active: Float ordering in accordance with Modbus standard.
 HB Controller Float (Little-Endian) Active: Float ordering in accordance with HB controller.
 Byte sequence for STRING Defines display of the byte sequence.
-Hint: If there is relevant information in the documentation of a PLC the following is usually applicable: MSB-first = Motorola = Big-Endian = Modbus.
+Note: If there is relevant information in the documentation of a

+PLC the following is usually applicable: MSB-first = Motorola = Big- Endian = Modbus.
 And: Intel = Little-Endian = PC.
 This can be handled differently in some documentation however.
-Modbus Standard (Big- Display in accordance with Modbus standard with switched
+Modbus Standard (Big- Endian) Display in accordance with Modbus standard with switched characters.

-Endian) characters.
 PC Format (Little- Endian) Display in accordance with Modbus standard with switched characters.
 Troubleshooting Connection timeout Time in milliseconds to wait for a response from the Slave.
 A communication error will be displayed if there is no response within this time.
-Retries on error Number of send repetitions when there is no answer from the slave after the set communication time-out.
-1: a connection attempt, no repetitions 0: constant repetition Default: 6 Delay after connection termination Time in milliseconds to wait after a communication error before trying to reestablish the connection.
+Retries on error Number of send repetitions when there is no answer from the slave after the set communication time-out. ▶ 1: a connection attempt, no repetitions 0: constant repetition ▶ Default: 6 Delay after connection termination Time in milliseconds to wait after a communication error before trying to reestablish the connection.
 Target folder Folder for file transfer.
 OK Applies changes and closes the dialog.
 Cancel Discards changes and closes the dialog.
-Help Opens online help.
+Help Opens the online help.